 Uploading employee data files using the SFTP connection

-Using the Hostname and Username provided on the setup page, along with your Private Key generated above, you’ll now be able to set the connection with your SFTP client (you may need help from your internal IT department/HRIS consultant to do this), and upload employee data files in CSV/XLSX format via that connection.
+Using the Hostname and Username provided on the setup page, along with your Private Key generated above, you’ll now be able to set the connection with your SFTP client, and upload employee data files in CSV/XLSX format via that connection.
+Please note that CSV's should be with UTF-8 encoding and the separator a comma (,).
 Culture Amp will process the files using our partial import process.

 Most SFTP clients will require the following information to set a connection:

 - Host/Hostname: [Found on the SFTP set up page]